White Layer Cake

 Adjust oven rack to middle position and heat oven to 350 degrees.
 Grease two 9-inch or three 8-inch round cake pans, line with parchment paper, grease parchment, and flour pans.

 Mix milk, egg whites, and vanilla together in 2-cup liquid measuring cup.
 Using stand mixer fitted with paddle, mix flour, sugar, baking powder, and salt on low speed until combined, about 5 seconds.
 Add butter, 1 piece at a time, and mix until only pea-size pieces remain, about 1 minute.

-Add half of milk mixture, increase speed to medium-high, and beat until light and fluffy, about 1 minute.
-Reduce speed to medium-low, add remaining milk mixture, and beat until incorporated, about 30 seconds (batter may look slightly curdled).
-Give batter final stir by hand.
+Add half of milk mixture, increase speed to medium-high, and beat until light and fluffy, about 30 seconds.
+Reduce speed to medium-low, add remaining milk mixture, and beat until incorporated, about 15 seconds (batter may look slightly curdled).
+Give batter final stir by hand; do not overmix.